Saint Irenaeus byzantine catholic parish

 With new immigration influxes, the parish welcomed Italo-Albanians, Melkites fleeing the Lebanese Civil War, and Greek-Catholics from Romania and Bulgaria after the fall of the Iron Wall.
 Since the late seventies, the use of French, common language of the parish community and of new generations, became increasingly widespread.
 This is how the « Catholic Slavic Parish » became the « Catholic Parish in the Byzantine Rite » of Lyon, taking care to protect its Slavic origins.

-Greek Byzantine Catholic parish also existed, but merged with the Slavic parish after the death of their priest in 1961.
+Meanwhile, from 1932, a fairly significant Greek Byzantine Catholic parish also existed, but merged with the Slavic parish after the death of their priest in 1961.

 In 1991, at the request of Cardinal Decourtray, the place of worship was transferred to 6, place St. Irénée, to the chapel of the former convent of the Good Shepherd Sisters of Angers.